Cool (aesthetic): European inter-war cool

-Post-World War II cool
+Post–World War II cool

 The Second World War brought the populations of Britain, Germany, and France into intimate contact with Americans and their culture.
-WII also brought hundreds of thousands of GIs whose relaxed, easy-going manner was seen by young people of the time as the very embodiment of liberation; with them came Lucky Strikes, nylons, swing and jazz—the American Cool.

-To be cool or hip meant "hanging out", pursuing sexual liaisons, displaying the appropriate attitude of narcissistic self-absorption, and expressing a desire to escape the "mental straitjacket" of all ideological causes.
-From the late 1940s onward, this popular culture influenced young people all over the world, to the great dismay of the paternalistic elites who still ruled the official culture.
-The French intelligentsia were outraged, while the British educated classes displayed a haughty indifference that smacked of an older aristocratic cool.
+WWII also brought hundreds of thousands of GIs, whose relaxed, easy-going manner was seen by young people of the time as embodying liberation.
+To be cool or hip meant "hanging out", pursuing sexual liaisons, displaying a level of narcissistic self-absorption, and expressing a desire to escape all ideological causes.
+From the late 1940s onward, this popular culture influenced young people all over the world, to the dismay of the ruling paternalistic elites.
+The French intelligentsia were outraged, while the British educated classes displayed a haughty indifference that displayed traces of an older aristocratic cool.

-The Polish cool
+Eastern European cool

-What it meant to be "cool" found a special resonance behind the Iron Curtain, where it offered relief from the earnestness of socialist propaganda and socialist realism in art.
-In the Polish industrial city Łódź, jazz, the "forbidden music" served Polish youth of the 1950s much as it had served its African-American creators, both as personal diversion and subterranean resistance to what they saw as a stultifying official culture.
-Some clubs featured live jazz performances, and their smoky, sexually charged atmosphere carried a message for which the puritanical values and monumental art of Marxist officialdom were an ideal foil.
+What it meant to be "cool" resonated behind the Iron Curtain, where it offered relief from the earnestness of socialist propaganda and socialist realism in art.
+In the Polish industrial city Łódź, jazz, the "forbidden music", served Polish youth of the 1950s much as it had served its African-American creators, both as personal diversion and subterranean resistance to what they saw as a stultifying official culture.
+Some clubs featured live jazz performances, and their smoky, sexually charged atmosphere carried a message for which the Puritanical values and monumental art of Marxist officialdom were an ideal foil.
 Arriving in Poland via France, America, and England, Polish coolness stimulated the film talents of a generation of artists, including Andrzej Wajda, Roman Polanski, and other graduates of the National Film School in Łódź, as well as the novelist Jerzy Kosinski, in whose clinical prose cool tends towards the sadistic.

-Czech cool

-In Prague, the capital of Bohemia, cool flourished in the faded Art Deco splendor of the Cafe Slavia.
-Significantly, following the crushing of the Prague Spring by Soviet tanks in 1968, part of the dissident underground called itself the "Jazz Section".
+In Prague, the capital of Bohemia, cool flourished in the faded Art Deco splendor of the Café Slavia, which was part of the dissident underground called itself the "Jazz Section", following the crushing of the Prague Spring by Soviet tanks in 1968.

 Theories

 As a positive trait

-According to this theory, coolness is a subjective, dynamic, socially-constructed trait, such that coolness is in the eye of the beholder.
+According to this theory, coolness is a subjective, dynamic, socially-constructed trait, such that it is subjective.
 People perceive things (e.g., other people, products or brands) to be cool based on an inference of "autonomy".
 That is, something is perceived to be cool when it follows its own motivations.
 However, this theory proposes that the level of autonomy that leads to coolness is constrained.
-An inappropriate level of autonomy that opposes a legitimate norm, does not lead to perceptions of coolness.
-The level of autonomy considered appropriate is influenced different variables for each individual.
-For example, people who think that societal institutions and authority are unjust or repressive perceive coolness as higher levels of autonomy than those who are less critical of social norms and authority.
+An inappropriate level of autonomy that opposes a legitimate norm does not lead to perceptions of coolness.
+The level of autonomy considered appropriate is influenced by different variables for each individual.
+For example, people who think that societal institutions and authority are unjust or repressive equate coolness with higher levels of autonomy than those who are less critical of social norms and authority.